devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

   /var/www/html/suitecrm/vendor does not exist and could not be created.
 ```

-So I ran the command:
+Note: I ran the below command and added sudo so the above directory got created.
 ```
 sudo php composer.phar install
 ```